-Government-Wide and Fund Financial Statements-The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the non-fiduciary activities of the Foundation.
-The statement of activities demonstrates the degree to which the direct expenses of a given program are offset by program revenues.
-Direct expenses are those that are clearly identifiable with a specific program.
-Program revenues include grants and contributions that are restricted to meet the operational or capital requirements of a particular function.
+Government-Wide and Fund Financial Statements-Continued-restricted to meet the operational or capital requirements of a particular function.
 Taxes and other revenues are not properly included among program revenues and are not included in these financial statements.

 Separate financial statements are provided for government funds.
 Major individual governmental funds are reported as separate columns in the fund financial statements.